goat-community/goat-docs/docs/toolbox/accessibility_indicators/closest_average.md

 #### Walk

-Considering all paths accessible by foot.
+Considers all paths accessible by foot.
+For heatmaps, a walking speed of 5 km/h is assumed.

 :::tip Hint